HackBulgaria/Programming101-CSharp/week05/02-Inheritance/README.md

 ## Person

 Create a class Person.
 Each person has a gender and does daily stuff.
 What children do daily is play, and adults go to work.
-Adults can have one or more children.
-Children can have several toys.
-Toys have a colour and size.
+Adults can have children.
+Children can have toys.
+A toy has a colour and size.

 Override the ToString() method for each class.
 Should any of the classes be abstract?